mattbowa/Browser-Security-Framework/README.md

 The idea behing this project is to use documented APIs to inject JavaScript in browser for the purpose of manupilating the DOM.

-The project is a work in progress as I've finally managed to get some free time 'coding time'.
+The project is a 'work in progress' as I've finally managed to get some free time 'coding time'.

-Please feel free to contact me for any questions or if you're willing to contribute.
+Please feel free to contact me for any questions or if you're willing to contribute or ideas.